skip to main content

 What channels have Buffalo Sabres games?

-In the U.S., most Buffalo Sabres games air on the MSG regional sports network, available in most of New York State (excluding the New York City metro area) and parts of Pennsylvania.
+In the U.S., most Buffalo Sabres games air on MSG Western New York—often referred to as MSG-B. The regional sports network is available in most of New York State (excluding the New York City metro area) and parts of Pennsylvania.
 You can get MSG through a local cable provider or stream it directly with The Gotham Sports App.
 If you’re an out-of-market fan, nearly all of those same games will be available to stream on ESPN+.

 Nationally televised matchups will appear on ABC, ESPN, or TNT throughout the season.
 These games are available through most major TV providers and are typically blacked out on regional viewing options.